piuppi/Proof-of-Concepts/AudimexEE/README.md

 ![Screenshot](response.jpg)

 After several attempts a valid payload was identified to exfiltrate the information from the database.
-The SQLi payload, for error-based techinque, is the following: "**AND error-based - WHERE or HAVING clause (DBMS_UTILITY.SQLID_TO_SQLHASH)**", but boolean payloads are fine too, below the evidence.
+The SQLi payload, for error-based techinque, is the following: "**AND error-based - WHERE or HAVING clause (DBMS_UTILITY.SQLID_TO_SQLHASH)**", but boolean blind payloads are fine too, below the evidence.

 ##### Banner Oracle: